nasa/bplib/README.md

 (2) If the bundle is destined for the local node, then the payload data will be extracted and queued for retrieval by the application; and if custody is requested, then the current aggregate custody signal will be updated and queued for transmission if necessary.
 (3) If the bundle is not destined for the local node, then the bundle will be queued for transmission as a forwarded bundle; and if custody is requested, then the current aggregate custody signal will be updated and queued for transmission if necessary.

-`channel` - channel to process bundle on
+`desc` - a descriptor for channel to process bundle on

 `bundle` - pointer to a bundle